nurcoodes/To-Do-List/README.md

 - **Add Tasks**: Users can add new tasks to the list.
 - **Mark Tasks as Complete**: Users can mark tasks as complete, changing their appearance.
 - **Remove Tasks**: Users can delete tasks from the list.
-- **Clear Completed Tasks**: Users can remove all completed tasks at once.

 ## Files
 - **index.html**: The main HTML structure for the to-do list.